onitake/restreamer/README.md

 restreamer is a proof-of-concept implementation of a streaming proxy that can fetch, buffer and distribute [MPEG transport streams](https://en.wikipedia.org/wiki/MPEG-TS).

 It serves as a non-transcoding streaming proxy for legacy HbbTV applications.

 Data sources can be local files, remote HTTP servers or raw TCP streams.

+The proxy is stateless: Streams are transported in realtime and cached resources are only kept in memory.
+This makes restreamer perfectly suited for a multi-tiered architecture, that can be easily deployed on containers and expanded or shrunk as load demands.

 ## Architecture